nullableVoidPtr/CITS3004-writeups/writeup.md

 >
 > **Can you still see the hidden message within the image?**

 ECB can reveal repeating patterns in raw data.
-As PCM is just raw RGB values, we can just view it as raw image data in GIMP with the speficified dimensions.
+As PPM is just raw RGB values, we can just view it as raw image data in GIMP with the speficified dimensions.
 ![Flag: `CTF{ECB IS REALLY BAD TO ENCRYPT IMAGES}`](images/ecbrypted.png)
 ## Rocking With The Cats (15 points)